semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 The offerings in this document are defined as follows:

 <dl>
-  <dt>Semgrep OSS</dt>
+  <dt>Semgrep Community Edition (Semgrep CE)</dt>
   <dd>
     Includes an open source, lightweight SAST scanner and rules in the <a href="https://semgrep.dev/r/"><i class="fas fa-external-link fa-xs"></i> Semgrep Registry</a> with <strong>open source licenses</strong>.
-You can also write your own custom rules for use with Semgrep OSS.
-Semgrep OSS is best for small teams or personal projects.
+You can also write your own custom rules.
+The Community Edition is best for small teams or personal projects.
   </dd>
   <dt>Semgrep AppSec Platform (Semgrep)</dt>
   <dd>
     <p style={{marginBottom: '0.5rem'}}>Refers to a proprietary software suite tailored to support AppSec engineers through the entire software development life cycle (SDLC).
 Best for deploying security programs throughout their organization.
 Many of Semgrep's features support the deployment of <Link to ='/secure-guardrails/secure-guardrails-in-semgrep'>secure guardrails</Link>.
 Semgrep includes the following products:</p>
     <dl style={{marginTop: '0px'}}>
-      <dt>Semgrep Code</dt><dd>A SAST scanner that uses cross-file (interfile) and cross-function (intrafile) analysis for improved results over Semgrep OSS.
+      <dt>Semgrep Code</dt><dd>A SAST scanner that uses cross-file (interfile) and cross-function (intrafile) analysis for improved results over Semgrep Community Edition.
 Semgrep Code includes rules written by Semgrep's Security Research team, called <strong>Pro Rules</strong>.
 These rules use cross-file analysis to reduce false positives.</dd>
       <dt>Semgrep Supply Chain</dt><dd>A high-signal dependency scanner that detects reachable vulnerabilities in open source third-party libraries and functions across the software development life cycle (SDLC).</dd>
       <dt>Semgrep Secrets</dt><dd>A secrets scanner that, in addition to detecting secrets, validates these leaked secrets on a variety of services to help you prioritize active secrets.</dd>
     </dl>